asanchezmanas/sampelit/docs/guides/users/shopify_guide.md

 ## Overview

-The Samplit Shopify integration allows you to run A/B tests on your Shopify store with automatic tracking of conversions, orders, and customer behavior.
+The Sampelit Shopify integration allows you to run A/B tests on your Shopify store with automatic tracking of conversions, orders, and customer behavior.
 This integration uses Shopify's OAuth 2.0 authentication and Admin API for seamless connectivity.

 ### What You Can Test